aksiksi/compose2nix/README.md

     ```
     <!-- LINT.ThenChange(flake.nix:version,main.go:version) -->

-    You can then install the package by adding the following to your config:
+    You can then install the package by adding the following to your NixOS config:
     ```nix
     environment.systemPackages = [
       inputs.compose2nix.packages.x86_64-linux.default
     ];
     ```
-4. Install the command using `go`:
-    ```
-    go install github.com/aksiksi/compose2nix
-    ```
-5. Clone this repo and run `make build`.

 Run `compose2nix`.
 Note that project must either be passed in **or** set in the Compose file's top-level "name".